 The report itself shows what’s happening with your brand’s visibility.
 The recommendations show what you can do about it.

-With the recommendations you can:
+Thanks to the recommendations, you can:

 improve your site’s accessibility for AI bots